CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 ### Card Content and Tags

-Not every Anki deck is perfect — typos, content errors, strange formatting, or other issues might crop up.
+Not every Anki deck is perfect — typos, content errors, strange formatting, or other issues might pop up.
 There might even be some errors in this very document that will get changed in the future!

 One huge strength of AnkiCollab is the ability to let the maintainer know that there might be an issue with a deck.